Cogniac Privacy Policy

 • We may collect personal information from you, such as your first and last name, e-mail, phone number, username and password when you create an account to log in to our Services (“Account”).

-• When you use our Services, we will collect the video or photographic content you upload to the Services and store it on our servers on your behalf.
+• When you use our Services, we will collect the Video Content you upload to the Services and store it on our servers on your behalf.

-• Personal information that we could reasonably use to directly or indirectly identify you, such as your name, email address, telephone number, username or other similar identifier, or any other identifier we may use to contact you online or offline.
+• Personal data that we could reasonably use to directly or indirectly identify you, such as your name, email address, telephone number, user name or other similar identifier, or any other identifier we may use to contact you online or offline] (“personal data”).

 • If you provide us feedback or contact us via email, we will collect your name and email address, as well as any other content included in the email, in order to send you a reply.